MonitorArmGuide

 Three or more monitor setups are a different category.
 Most desktop arms support 2 monitors max; 3-monitor mounts exist but are usually:

-For three monitors, see our upcoming three-monitor setup guide (link forthcoming) or use the Ergotron HX Triple (Amazon Associates) for a clean three-monitor curve.
+For three monitors, see how the count changes the weight and mount math in our single vs dual vs triple monitor arm selection guide, or use the Ergotron HX Triple (Amazon Associates) for a clean three-monitor curve.

 Final Word